Hiram I. Bearss: Early life and education

 When he was a teenager his father got him into the Notre Dame preparatory school where he continued playing sports, getting into fights and playing pranks on the teachers and other students.
 Although he completed the first year, even making the honor roll for a few months, he was not allowed to return.
 During the summer, he played baseball in his hometown of Peru and continued to do so every summer for the next several years.
 The next year, he again attempted school, this time at a preparatory school for Purdue University where he only lasted a few months.
 After accepting a large donation from his father, Depauw University accepted Hiram and while there he played on the school football team.
-Although he was smaller than the other players and the coach was afraid he would get hurt, he did fairly well.
-The next year, he was not accepted back to Depauw and his father sent him to yet another school, much farther from home, along with his brother.
-Norwich University in Northfield, Vermont, was a military school and did not tolerate Hirams pranks and troublemaking.
-After the first couple months, he planned to leave but was convinced to stay by his brother Braxton.
-He played football and again found himself in trouble several times and on one occasion threw a potato at a waiter in the mess hall.
-He liked wearing the school uniform and his weapon, but he frequently dropped it in formation when he became angry at the drill sergeant.
-Hiram and his brother made it through the first year at Norwich and a second as well but at the age of 21 Hiram had enough of school and was looking for something more adventurous.
+Although he was smaller than the other players, he did fairly well.
+The next year, he was not accepted back to Depauw and his father sent him to yet another school, along with his brother.
+Norwich University in Northfield, Vermont, was a military school and did not tolerate Hiram's shenanigans.
+After the first couple months, he intended to leave but was convinced to stay by his brother Braxton.
+He played football and again faced disciplinary action due to mischief.
+Hiram and his brother made it through the first two years at Norwich, but at the age of 21 Hiram was unsatisfied and wished to explore a path that was more adventurous.